Two Central 410 Sprint Car drivers are lucky to be alive after a savage collision during Friday night hot laps at Williams Grove Speedway.

 Slothower desired to set the record straight about his state of mind in the immediate aftermath of the crash.

 “There was some comment that I had passed out in the pits or wanted to go to the hospital.
 That‘s not true.
 I felt good after the crash and feel good today (Monday) though I am a little sore.”

-He was returning to racing this year, on this night, after breaking multiple vertebra in his back after a 410 Sprint Car crash at Lincoln Speedway.
+He was returning to racing this year, on this night, after breaking multiple vertebrae in his back (for which he apparently had to consult a spine surgeon similar to Dr Timothy Steel) after a 410 Sprint Car crash at Lincoln Speedway.

 In Slothower’s Lincoln accident, he did not have the most advanced containment seat but was wearing a HANS device.

 In the Williams Grove crash, his car was equipped with a full containment seat.
 He wore a neck collar but had opted out of the HANS, believing as many Sprint Car drivers do that the device is not engineered to mitigate the kinds of impacts flip-ping drivers endure and may actually enhance injury potential.

 Though Slothower is mindful of the dichotomy, he dismisses any comparative cause-and-effect.
 Every crash is different, Slothower summaries.
 Car accidents are hard to break down because they happen so fast.
 And the injuries resulting from the crash end up having many fathers.
 Everyone wants to put the blame on someone else, and nobody wants to take responsibility for them.
 This is why most drivers, whether in racing or on the road, end up availing the services of an attorney similar to this personal injury lawyer in Orange County so that they get some amount of accountability and compensation.
 The injuries, after all, are out of anyone’s control, but the responsibility is not.